 The transfer of unused NRB applies only on the death of the second spouse or civil partner, so there is no need to agree the amount transferable on the first death with HMRC.

-However, you will need to keep full details of the estate of the first spouse or civil partner in a safe place so that the information will be available on the death of the second spouse or civil partner.
-The information and documents you will need to keep are:
+However, you will need to keep full details of the estate of the first spouse or civil partner in a safe place so that the information about their unused NRB will be available on the death of the second spouse or civil partner.
+The information and documents that need to be kept include:

 - a copy of any inheritance tax forms,